data-dot-all/dataall/documentation/userguide/docs/environments.md

     To ensure correct data access and AWS resources isolation, onboard one environment in each AWS account.
     Despite being possible, **we strongly discourage users to use the same AWS account for multiple environments**.

-## :material-hammer-screwdriver: **AWS account Pre-requisited**
+## :material-hammer-screwdriver: **AWS account Pre-requisites**
 *data.all* does not create AWS accounts.
-You need to provide an AWS account and complete the following bootstraping steps on that AWS account in each region you want to use.
+You need to provide an AWS account and complete the following bootstraping steps.

 ### 1. CDK Bootstrap

 <span style="color:grey">*data.all*</span> uses AWS CDK to deploy and manage resources on your AWS account.
-AWS CDK requires some resources to exist on the AWS account, and provides a command called `bootstrap` to deploy these specific resources.
+AWS CDK requires some resources to exist on the AWS account, and provides a command called `bootstrap` to deploy these specific resources in a particular AWS region.

-Moreover, we need to trust data.all infrastructure account. data.all codebase and CI/CD resources are in the data.all **tooling account**, and all the application resources used by the platform are located in a **infrastructure account**.

-From the infrastructure account we will deploy environments and other resources inside each of our business accounts (the ones to be boostraped).
+In this step we establish a trust relationship between the data.all infrastructure account and the accounts to be linked as environments. data.all codebase and CI/CD resources are in the data.all **tooling account**, and all the application resources used by the platform are located in a **infrastructure account**.
+From the infrastructure account we will deploy environments and other resources inside each of our business accounts.
+We are granting permissions to the infrastructure account by setting the `--trust` parameter in the cdk bootstrap command.

 To boostrap the AWS account using AWS CDK, you need the following (which are already fulfilled if you open AWS CloudShell from the environment account).

 1. to have AWS credentials configured in ~/.aws/credentials or as environment variables.
 2. to install cdk: `npm install -g aws-cdk`

-Then, you can copy/paste the following command from the UI and run it using the credentials of the environment account:
+Then, you can copy/paste the following command from the UI and run from your local machine or CloudShell:
 ````bash
 cdk bootstrap --trust DATA.ALL_AWS_ACCOUNT_NUMBER  -c @aws-cdk/core:newStyleStackSynthesis=true --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess aws://YOUR_ENVIRONMENT_AWS_ACCOUNT_NUMBER/ENVIRONMENT_REGION
 ````